yich7045/DEFORM/index.md

 ---
 # Front matter.
 This is where you specify a lot of page variables.
 layout: default
-title:  "Differentiable Discrete Elastic Rods for Real-Time Modeling of Deformable Linear Objects"
+title:  "You've Got to Feel It To Believe It: Multi-Modal Bayesian Inference for Semantic and Property Prediction"
-date:   2024-06-08 09:48:00 -0400
+date:   2024-02-08 13:24:00 -0400
-# description: >- # Supports markdown
+description: >- # Supports markdown
-#  Using multiple sensing modalities improves semantic predictions and enables complex task completion.
+  Using multiple sensing modalities improves semantic predictions and enables complex task completion.
-# show-description: true
+show-description: true

 # Add page-specifi mathjax functionality.
 Manage global setting in _config.yml
 mathjax: true